EEEManchester/git_clinic/git_basics/presentation/slides/slides.md

 ```
 * The only time you should write a short message is for a trivial thing like a typo fix
 * For a short commit message use `-m` for message: `git commit -m "Fixed typo in README"`
-* If you write a bad commit message, change it with `git commit --ammend`
+* If you write a bad commit message, change it with `git commit --amend`

 ---